 Derogations protected species (animal or plant)

-Verified 31 January 2025 - Directorate for Legal and Administrative Information (Prime Minister)
+Verified 10 July 2025 - Directorate of Legal and Administrative Information (Prime Minister)

-Some cash animals and plants are protected.
-Human interventions affecting these species or their habitat are monitored.
-One derogation the protection of these species can be granted, under conditions, for scientific, ecological, economic, health reasons, etc.
+Some species animal and vegetable are protected.
+Human interventions impacting these species or their habitat are regulated.
+One derogation to the protection of these species can be granted, under conditions, for scientific, ecological, economic, health reasons, etc.

-This sheet focuses on the restrictions provided for in French law.
-She does not cover restrictions under the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES).
+This fact sheet focuses on the restrictions provided for in French law.
+She does not cover restrictions related to the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES).

 General

-Non-domestic animal or plant species and their habitats may be conserved for one of the following reasons:
+Non-domestic or non-cultivated animal or plant species and their habitats may be conserved for one of the following reasons:

 • Their particular scientific interest